micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-33-rashi_en.md

 ### passuk 29
 <b>You are fortunate, Yisroel.</b> After blessing them specifically, he said to them, ‘Why must I be specific with you?
 The general theme is, everything is yours.’
-<b>You are fortunate Yisroel, who can compare to you?</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Your salvation is in Hachem, who is the shield of your aid and the sword of your glory.
+<b>You are fortunate Yisroel, who can compare to you?</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Your salvation is in Adonoy, who is the shield of your aid and the sword of your glory.
 <b>Your enemies will prevaricate to you.</b> For example, the Givonites, who said, “Your servants have come from a distant land, etc.”
 <b>While you tread on their high places.</b> As it is said, “Place your feet on the necks of these kings.”